 Invest in Meaningful Feedback

 Companies invest a lot of money in the people who manage others.
 Why not give them regular feedback to help them improve their performance?
-For example, if a company is paying a manager $75,000 per year, why not spend an extra $150 each year to give him or her specific, actionable feedback?
+For example, if a company is paying a manager $75,000 per year, why not spend a few hundred dollars each year to give him or her specific, actionable feedback?
 With the G360 Manager Survey, people almost ALWAYS get something they can use to improve their performance.

 - Make 360 feedback a part of your company’s culture

 - Everyone should have something they’re working on

 - Direct reports are often the most important yet overlooked source of feedback

 Nissan Case Study